 My grandparents ran a summer camp in northeast Oklahoma, and it was a family business that we all worked in at some point.
 If my count is right, I’ve spent about 12 months of my life living in a platform tent, and a lot more than that working with young people in transformational settings.
 I’m a writing teacher by training who fell into educational software for about 25 years before coming on staff at Watermark.

 I met the ever-lovely Anne Frances at John Brown University (she asked me out first!), and we married in 1988, then promptly went off to Ecuador to teach at a missionary kid boarding school for three years.
-We have four children, two of whom have flown the coop, and two of whom are in high school.
+We have four children, two of whom have flown the coop, and two of whom are in college.
 We’ve lived in Richardson since 1998.

 I collect comic books, play table top games, listen to a lot of audiobooks, and keep a Studio Ghibli movie handy in case of sudden guests.
 If you have a Daniel Amos playlist, we are already friends.
 If you’d like to talk about politics sometime, I can promise that it will be a very short conversation.